chiahsuanF/chiahsuanF.github.io/README.md

   name: ClipSV
   description: ClipSV is a novel method for SV detection based on read extension, spliced alignment, and local assembly.
   download2: https://doi.org/10.1101/2024.07.22.604443
-  question: Write to Peng Xu should you have any questions.
 ```
 [CHONG LAB SOFTWARE](https://chiahsuanf.github.io/software/)